Linear Dimension Reduction Approximately Preserving a Function of the 1-Norm: The First and Second Moments

-\end{lem} \begin{rem} The task is then to simplify the complex logarithms on the right hand side when particular values of $b$ are chosen.
-We shall do so in the next sections. \end{rem} \begin{proof} We want to compute
+\end{prop} \begin{rem} The task is then to simplify the complex logarithms on the right hand side when particular values of $b$ are chosen.
+We shall choose $b=1$ and $b=2$ in the next sections. \end{rem} \begin{proof} We want to compute

 via contour integration.
 Extending to $z\in\C-(-\infty,0]$, let

 which has simple poles at $z=\pm i$.